 A diamond award bloom that is strong and long flowering.
-The perianth has neat, rounded petals.
+The neat perianth is made up of overlapping, rounded petals.
 The cup is the classic trumpet shape with a crenate edge.
 Both are a deep, golden yellow.
 Daffodil ‘Camelot’ flowers open late season.
 For us it is one of the last Daffs standing in the garden.

 10 - 15cm